mindspore-ai/docs/docs/mindspore/source_en/features/mint.md

 ## Overview

 With the introduction of aclnn-class operators in cann, existing MindSpore APIs like ops and nn require adaptation and optimization.
 To preserve the behavior of existing APIs while ensuring compatibility, we have created a new API directory for this purpose.
-The name "mint" for this directory draws inspiration from the Linux motto "Linux is not unix".
+The name "mint" for this directory draws inspiration from the Linux motto "Linux is not Unix".
 Under mindspore.mint, common pytorch-like APIs are provided for tensor creation, computation, neural networks, communication, and more.
 This article primarily introduces the scope of support for mint-class APIs and differences in input parameters.
 This set of APIs mainly includes tensor creation, random sampling, mathematical computation, neural networks, and cluster communication classes.

 ### Tensor Creation